 Recently I’ve been doing some writing for a health and beauty supplement company in Malaysia.
 I’ve done quite a few health and beauty sites in Europe, Asia, and the United States, so I’m pretty familiar with the genre.

 When I saw their new design, by their local guys at SweetMag, I was impressed.
-The work in progress screenshot at left shows a nice, modern WordPress business site — not at all the norm for the players in this space.
+The work in progress screenshot at right shows a nice, modern WordPress business site — not at all the norm for the players in this space.

 We’ve written before about having a design very different from the competition.
 Sometimes it’s not a good idea.
 Sometimes it’s a great idea.